KyleKing/copier-template-tester/docs/README.md

 Note that `ctt` only tests the `copier copy` operation and doesn't check the `update` behavior and any version-specific logic that your template may contain because of how quickly those tests become complex.

-One last caveat is that copier question defaults won't work with how the test is run.
-So you'll need to provide values in `ctt.toml` for any values you want filled.

 ## Usage

 ### Configuration File